-Here are a few of the current recruitment issues that human services organizations are currently facing, and some tips on how to overcome them.
+Here are the top 3 recruitment issues that human services organizations are currently facing, and some tips on how to overcome them.

 Issue: Attracting Talent

-In an ideal scenario, executives would have numerous, qualified applicants per open position within their organization.
-The more applicants that apply for a job, the more choices the employer has, increasing their chances of hiring the right candidate.
-Unfortunately, it seems that attracting top talent is a major recruitment issue for human services organizations.
-As part of the 2018 State of Workforce Management survey, only 22% of respondents said their organization did an ‘excellent’ or ‘very good job’ at attracting talent.
-More alarmingly, 41% admitted that their organization did a ‘poor’ or ‘fair’ job.
-Clearly, many executives see room much room for improvement.
+Solution: In an ideal scenario, executives would have numerous, qualified applicants per open position within their organization.
+The more applicants that apply for a job, the more choices the employer has, increasing their chances of hiring the best candidate.
+Unfortunately, it seems that attracting top talent is a major recruitment issue for human services organizations, with only 22% of respondents saying that they do a “very good” or “excellent” job at recruiting talent in the 2018 State of Workforce Management survey.
+In fact, 41% admitted that their organization did only a “poor” or “fair” job in this area.
+Clearly, many executives see room for improvement.

-Given that many human services organizations are also nonprofits, working on tight budgets, one of the most cost effective and most successful, ways to attract top talent is by word-of-mouth.
+Given that many human services organizations are working on tight budgets and struggle to compete with candidates on salary, one of the most cost effective and most successful, ways to attract top talent is by word-of-mouth employee referral programs.
 Having employees share job openings with friends, former colleagues, and social media connections can boost a job posting’s exposure and increase the credibility of an applicant simultaneously.
 Offering referral bonuses will also incentivize employees to help internal recruitment efforts.
+If budget is an issue, referral bonuses don’t need to mean cash.
+Try offering extra vacation days, company swag, or partnering with local business to provide gift cards or discounts to employees that refer candidates.
+Additionally, providing the bonus only after the referred employee has been with the organization for a set amount of time can help incentivize engagement and retention as well.

 Issue: Offering Competitive Salaries and Benefits

 It’s fair to say that the majority of human services professionals aren’t in it for money.
-The human services workforce is made up of difference makers, not money chasers, where employees are empathetic, caring, patient, and most of all, they’re passionate.
+The human services workforce is made up of difference makers, not money chasers.
+Employees in this industry are empathetic, caring, patient, and most of all, they’re passionate.
 They want to make a positive impact in their community.
-Appealing the organization’s mission, vision, and values when writing job descriptions will help motivate job seekers to choose that job over a competitor’s slightly higher paying position.
+Lead your recruiting efforts with the organization’s mission, vision, and values by including this information in job descriptions and postings to help motivate job seekers to “go for the good, not the gold.”

-It’s also a good idea for executives to explore various benefits they can offer employees without breaking the bank or disrupting employee output.
+In terms of benefits, executives can get creative to differentiate themselves without breaking the bank or disrupting employee output.
 HR Magazine recently released a list of cost-effective benefits that executives can begin implementing into their organizations.
-Aside from benefits, going the extra mile to make a more inviting, fun workplace can also bring overcome the salary and benefit issue.
-It might not seem like much, but celebrating employee birthdays, taking team lunches, and being flexible with PTO can go a long way with current and future employees.
+Aside from benefits, going the extra mile to make a more inviting, fun, and flexible workplace to help overcome the salary and benefit issue.
+It might not seem like much, but celebrating employee birthdays, taking team lunches, and being flexible with working hours and PTO can go a long way with current and future employees.

 Issue: Finding Qualified Applicants

-Over 140 participants of the 2018 State of Workforce Management report revealed that they actively struggle finding qualified applicants.
-Given that many human services positions require some form of credentials, it’s crucial that all applicants have the required paperwork to assume the positon they are applying for, which is especially true when considering the expensive fines and costly penalties associated with noncompliance.
+Solution: Over 140 participants of the 2018 State of Workforce Management report revealed that they actively struggle finding qualified applicants.
+Given that many human services positions require some form of credentials, collecting and validating these credentials usually extends the recruiting process and shrinks the applicant right pool off the bat.
+Unfortunately, there is no real way around this obstacle is it’s crucial that all applicants have the required paperwork to assume the positon they are applying for, which is especially true when considering the expensive fines and costly penalties associated with noncompliance.
+However, there are ways to streamline the process.

-For starters, all job descriptions should include the position’s requirements.
+For starters, all job descriptions should include the position’s requirements, including specific credentials.
 That’s a simple way to make sure that all job seekers that truly read through your listing understand what will be needed of them if hired.
-That will help decrease the amount of ‘out of place’ applicants from getting to the employer.
-But to truly find qualified applicants, executives will have to be willing do some networking.
-Visiting conferences, attending trade shows, and talking with other industry leaders that can provide insight and ideas will help executives better understand where the qualified applicants are hiding in their local job market.
+That will help decrease the amount of ‘out of place’ applicants from getting to the employer by formulating the credential requirement as a “knock out” for candidants.
+To find more qualified applicants by volume, recruiters will have to be willing do some proactive networking.
+Search LinkedIn or other social sites to find people working in the same or similar positions at other organizations and do some soft outreach to see if they, or anyone they know may be looking for a change.
+Additionally, try visiting conferences and attending events where CEUs are provided and talking with the professionals there to grow your potential talent market.
+These efforts can provide insight that will help executives better understand where the qualified applicants are hiding in their local job market.

 As human services organizations continue to grow and serve more clients, it’s essential that executives are onboarding the right talent, to the right positions, at the right time.
-While these organizations struggle to attract talent, offer competitive salaries and benefits, and locate qualified applicants, they can find hope in the fact that there are solutions available to overcome these hurdles.
+While the struggle to attract talent, offer competitive salaries and benefits, and locate qualified applicants is likely to continue for the foreseeable future within this industry, there are strategies and solutions to help overcome these hurdles.

 For more information on human services recruiting, download the DATIS Recruiting Datasheet.